-Dr. Novack has also been active for many years in the American Psychosomatic Society (APS), a scholarly society of nearly 1,000 members that fosters scientific research into mind-body interactions in health and disease.
-He is a past president of the APS.
+Dr. Novack has conducted educational research, developed curricula and written many articles in peer-reviewed journals about physician-patient communication, a number of which are used in various medical school curricula.
+He has also authored or co-authored articles on controversial topics in medical ethics, such as his articles in JAMA on "telling" the cancer patient and on physician use of deception in medicine.
 He has made many presentations at national and international meetings, and has been invited to serve at several consensus conferences on teaching physician-patient communication, including the Toronto Consensus Conference, whose conclusions were published in the British Medical Journal; two Kalamazoo conferences published in Academic Medicine; and an Institute of Medicine committee on the ideal behavioral sciences curriculum for medical education.

 Dr. Novack is currently first editor of DocCom, a comprehensive online resource on health care communication that has over 50,000 subscribers.
 He is also the first editor of a new online resource, ProfessionalFormation.org, developed with the support of the Arthur Vining Davis and Josiah Macy Foundations.
 ProfessionalFormation.org is dedicated to professionalism education, assessment, remediation and research.

 Dr. Novack is a past president of the American Psychosomatic Society, an organization of about 900 members dedicated to advancing the scientific understanding and multidisciplinary integration of biological, psychological, behavioral and social factors in human health and disease.
 He is past secretary of board and now president of the Academy on Professionalism in Healthcare, an organization dedicated to promoting professionalism and professional identity formation in healthcare education.